-Payments (referred to in the Passenger Access Terms as 'HS1 Ltd Performance Sums') will be equal to the product of (a) the difference between the average minutes delay and cancellation minutes per train which are attributable to the Infrastructure Manager in a given 28 day period and the Poor Performance Threshold, (b) a payment rate specific to the type of traffic affected and (c) the number of trains scheduled to be operated by the TOC during the period.
+Payments (referred to in the Passenger Access Terms as ‘HS1 Ltd Performance Sums’) will be equal to the product of (a) the difference between the average minutes delay and cancellation minutes per train which are attributable to the Infrastructure Manager in a given 28 day period and the Poor Performance Threshold, (b) a payment rate specific to the type of traffic affected and (c) the number of trains scheduled to be operated by the TOC during the period.
 The threshold will be defined to allow for an expected level of variability period-to-period (for example, it could be set according to the estimated standard deviation of delays over a year).
 No payment will be made for:

-delayed trains on HS1 as a result of late entry onto HS1 from adjoining infrastructure, except where the minutes delay and/or cancelled trains are a direct result of an incident for which HS1 Ltd is allocated responsibility; and
+delayed trains on HS1 as a result of late entry onto HS1 from adjoining infrastructure, except where the minutes delay and/or cancelled trains are a direct result of an incident for which the Infrastructure Manager is allocated responsibility; and

 force majeure.